 Physical Mitigation and Enhancement.
 Many landlords over time make physical changes to their properties to make them more pet-friendly.

 Flooring Replacement: Instead of re-carpeting units, many owners are installing vinyl plank flooring.
 The cost is roughly the same as for carpet, but it lasts longer, and many pet owners prefer it to carpet.
-Also, the catastrophic pet damage potential is greatly reduced.
+Also, it greatly reduces the potential for catastrophic pet damage.

 Pet Areas on Grounds: Owners can designate separate sections of the grounds for pet walking.
 A 3-foot-wide by 20 to 40-foot-long area of wood chips or mulch along the property line is great for residents to walk their dogs to relieve themselves.
 Some larger apartment communities fence in a mini dog park on the property perimeter.